lydiaYchen/MSGAI24/README.md

 ##  4. <a name='Learningobjectives'></a>Learning objectives
 - LO1.
-Design full/fractional factorial experiments for multi-variate regression analysis, e.g., finding critical parameters for Generative AI clusters.
+Understanding the training and sampling of generative models, namely diffusion and language models
 - LO2.
+Design full/fractional factorial experiments for multi-variate regression analysis, e.g., finding critical parameters for GAI systems
-Apply queueing theory to analyse and predict the run-time performance of applications, e.g., the average response times of on-line ML training service.
+- LO3 Apply queueing theory to analyse and predict the run-time performance of applications, e.g., the average response times of on-line GAI sampling service
-- LO3.
-Apply machine learning models to analyse and predict the system dependability, e.g, root cause analysis for machine failure.
 - LO4.
-Conduct experiments to profile applications and extract their workload parameters on real systems, e.g., deep learning clusters
-- LO5.
-Develop resource management policies and validate them on real computing systems, e.g., deep learning clusters
+Develop resource management policies for GAI systems and validate them on real computing systems

 ## 5. <a name='dart:Gradingpolicy'></a>:dart: Grading policy

 This course has no final exam, instead the grade is largely determined through three components:

-1. Homework (30%): 3 individual homework due in week 4, 8, 11.
-Each homework accounts 10  of the grade and cover 3 weeks material.
+1. Homework (30%): 3 individual homework due in week 4, 8, 12.
+Each homework accounts 10  of the grade and cover 4 weeks material.
 All homework will be released at the begining of the semester.

 2. Group project (70%): group project report (60%) and presentation (10%).
 There will be topics of modeling response times, configuring, dependability, scheduling design.
-There will be an initial proposal in week 5, interim discussion with each team in week 9.
+There will be an initial proposal in week 6, interim discussion with each team in week 10.
 The final report will be due in week 13, and 20 minutes presentation in week 9 as well.

 **All assessment items (homework, and projects reports) have to be submitted via ILIAS.**